 Function Library Date & Time category

 - The Function Arguments dialog box will appear.
-Insert the cursor in the first field and then enter or select the cell(s) you desire (G6, for example).
+Insert the cursor in the first field, then enter or select the cell(s) you desire (G6, for example).

 Selecting cell for the Start_date field

-- Insert the cursor in the next field and then enter or select the cell(s) you desire (H6, for example).
+- Insert the cursor in the next field, then enter or select the cell(s) you desire (H6, for example).

 Selecting cell for the End_date field

-- Click OK and the result will appear.
-Our results show that it took 5 days to receive the order.
+- Click OK, and the result will appear.
+Our results show that it took five days to receive the order.